csustan/AREditor/Readme.md

 ### render.cube

 - `render.cube.width`, `render.cube.height`, `render.cube.depth` — dimensions of the fallback cube geometry, in scene units.
 Default/value: `400`, `400`, `400`.
+- The fallback cube is bright red so a missing, invalid, or unsupported model is visually obvious.

 ### render.light